HelloMorrisMoss/mahlo_popup/project_planning.md

 * build connection for Popup server.
 * test Popup with database.

+12/7 todo:
+  * previously in future:
+    * RPyC is pure Python, so it should be able to run inside Ignition.
+      * install on the gateway.
+      * test.
+      * import the client/code into Ignition gateway.
+    * (new) there was incompatibility issues with Python2/3 RPyC (for Ignition/Popup)
+      * if it cannot work within Ignition, an intermediate server will need to either:
+        * listen for some message from ignition.
+        * watch the database for new messages and for the Mahlo being stopped.
+      * (new) built a flask server that would run as part of the popup program.
+        * would directly interact with the database (sqlalchemy).
+        * would be easy to signal using http/flask RESTful api.
+  * today:
+    * refactored Popup to be more OO and fixed a number of issues.
+      * fixed: message display label missing.
+      * fixed: popup could not display without defect 'messages'.
+      * add an 'add removal' button.
+      * add change removal reason button/selector.

 future:
 * The save button needs to save the message to the sqlite database.
   * The server needs to regularly check for messages that have been saved and report back to the postgres db.
   * The operators need to be able to create messages and add/change the reason for removal.
   * The operators need to be able to edit recently saved messages in case they made a mistake.
   * Roll destroyed button... would require knowing the length of the rolls.
 (Wait was this the source or finished roll?)
-* RPyC is pure Python, so it should be able to run inside Ignition.
-  * install on the gateway.
-  * test.
-  * import the client/code into Ignition gateway.
-* if it cannot work within Ignition, an intermediate server will need to either:
-  * listen for some message from ignition.
-  * watch the database for new messages and for the Mahlo being stopped.

 * Ignition will need to collect the data and put it in the database.
   * Possibly signal that there are new messages.
   * Possibly signal that the Mahlo is running or not running.

+* the flask server and tkinter (popup) threads must communicate in some way.